OlgaJ1989/taste-of-poland/README.md

         1. Grab and drag the responsive window slowly down to 300px and then back again, checking that everything is displayed correctly in each size / breakpoint.
     * Result:
         * All elements are responsive and display correctly in each of the browsers and in each of the window sizes.
-    * Additionally, I also had a chance to check the responsiveness on a number of 'real' devices, such as: Samsung Galaxy S8, Samsung Galaxy A42, Xiaomi POCO X Pro, iPhone X, Samsung Galaxy Tab A. All elements are responsive and display correctly on each of these devices.
+    * Additionally, I also had a chance to check the responsiveness on a number of 'real' devices, such as: Samsung Galaxy S8, Samsung Galaxy A42, Xiaomi POCO X Pro, iPhone X, iPhone 13 Pro, Samsung Galaxy Tab A. All elements are responsive and display correctly on each of these devices.

 * Check that the links in the navigation bar navigate to correct pages.
     * Test: